idaholab/moose/modules/tensor_mechanics/doc/content/documentation/systems/UserObjects/GeneralizedPlaneStrainUserObject.md

 !syntax description /UserObjects/GeneralizedPlaneStrainUserObject

-UserObject `GeneralizedPlaneStrainUserObject` calculates the values of residual and diagonal jacobian components for each given scalar out-of-plane strain variable.
+The `GeneralizedPlaneStrainUserObject` calculates the values of residual and diagonal jacobian components for each given scalar out-of-plane strain variable.
+This object is usually set up by the [GeneralizedPlaneStrainAction](/GeneralizedPlaneStrainAction.md).

 For a given scalar out-of-plane strain variable, the equilibrium condition condition in the out-of-plane direction (e.g. $z$-direction) is given as
 \begin{equation}